-Brown adipose tissue (BAT) (also known as brown fat) is one of two types of adipose tissue (the other one being white fat) important for producing thermal energy (heat, non-shivering thermogenesis) especially in the newborn.
-It constitutes ~5% of body mass in the newborn and tends to disappear in adulthood.
+Brown adipose tissue (BAT) (also known as brown fat) is one of two types of adipose tissue (the other one being white fat) important for producing thermal energy (heat, non-shivering thermogenesis), especially in the newborn.
+It constitutes ~5% of body mass in the newborn and tends to reduce markedly in volume in adulthood.
 It is important to know for the radiologist and/or nuclear medicine physician as a potential source of error on FDG-PET.

-Women present a greater mass of BAT than men.
+Women present a greater mass of brown adipose tissue than men.
 Extreme conditions such as cold temperature and stimulation of the sympathetic nervous system (i.e. higher levels of blood catecholamine in anxious patients) are known triggers.
 Studies have found brown adipose tissue activity is still visible in up to 1.9% adult patients (cf. 15% children) 6.

 Compared to white fat, it contains smaller fat vacuoles, a higher number of mitochondria and more vascularization.
 Moreover, it is richly innervated by sympathetic nerves.
 Thermogenin is a protein located on the mitochondrial membrane responsible for producing heat energy.

 The principal sites of brown adipose tissue are:

 - paravertebral tissue

 Current studies have demonstrated novel MR sequences can differentiate between white and brown fat but this is yet to be validated 5.

 F-18-FDG PET-CT is the current modality of choice and demonstrates brown fat as areas of high uptake.

 A retrospective study of PET scans from more than 52,000 patients found that those with brown adipose tissue, were significantly less likely to have type 2 diabetes mellitus, dyslipidemia, hypertension and cardiovascular disease, including ischemic stroke, ischemic heart disease and heart failure 7.